ArchCodeMonkey/hosts-updater/README.md

 ## Usage

-The script takes the virtual machine name as a parameter, if the virtual machine name contains spaces then it must be enclosed in quotes.
-It requires administrator privileges to run and also has not been digitally signed, which will conflict with the default PowerShell Execution Policy.
+By default, this script will look for any currently running Hyper-V virtual machines and update the *hosts* file with the IP address, providing there is a corresponding entry in the `hosts.template` file.
+It requires administrator privileges to run and also has not been digitally signed, which may conflict with the system PowerShell Execution Policy.

+The script optionally takes a virtual machine name as a parameter, if the virtual machine name contains spaces then it must be enclosed in quotes.

 The simplest way to manage these requirements is to create a shortcut to the script in a convenient location.
 In the shortcut properties, select the *"Shortcut"* tab and enter the following into the *"Target"* field.